 And finally, African women are probably the most devoted women in the world.
 Angolan lady, Alice Underdog, whose husband has three other wives, walked her huge 400-pound frame 14 miles to a watering hole, with two large buckets on the ends of a pole, so that her man could wash his feet and between his toes.
 Then, she killed a buffalo by slitting its throat, and, letting the blood fall into a cauldron, prepared a love potion which she put aside for use later on tonight.

-Then she cooked the buffalo and ate it.
+Then she cooked the buffalo and served it to her husband and his friends, who ate it.